-How do I pay for my Medicare Supplement policy?
+How Do I Pay for My Medicare Supplement Insurance Plan?

 Medicare Supplement insurance plans are offered by private insurance companies and may help you pay for out-of-pocket costs for services covered under Original Medicare (Part A and Part B).

 The Medicare Part B premium is between $130 and $134 for most people in 2018 (you can read more about the Part B premium here).

 Paying for your Medicare Supplement insurance plan

-Medicare Supplement plans also charge a monthly premium.
+Medicare Supplement insurance plans also charge a monthly premium.
 The amount can vary widely depending on several factors, including which plan you choose and what extent of coverage it offers, which age-related pricing method the plan uses, and whether you were subjected to medical underwriting or not.
-Since Medicare Part B premiums are paid to the government and Medicare Supplement premiums are paid to the private insurer, the payments cannot be made together.
-You can’t pay your Medicare Supplement premium through Medicare Easy Pay.
-Your private health insurer will let you know your payment options for your particular Medicare Supplement plan costs.
+Since Medicare Part B premiums are paid to the government and Medicare Supplement insurance premiums are paid to the private insurer, the payments cannot be made together.
+You can’t pay your Medicare Supplement insurance premium through Medicare Easy Pay.
+Your private health insurer will let you know your payment options for your particular Medicare Supplement insurance plan costs.

 Some plans may offer discounts depending on how you pay — for example, if you pay up front once a year, or if you pay using electronic funds transfer.
 With an electronic funds transfer, you can set up a monthly payment to debit automatically from a checking account or credit/debit card.
 Different plans may have different payment options.

-Several factors can influence your Medicare Supplement plan costs.
+Several factors can influence your Medicare Supplement insurance plan costs.